STEINWAY & SONS

 Steinway & Sons

 In the 1960s the fourth generation of Steinways found themselves without any heirs willing or able to take over the business, and without enough capital to finance much-needed equipment modernization; eventually, in 1972, they sold their company to CBS.
 CBS left the musical instrument business in 1985, selling Steinway to an investment group.
 In 1995 the company was sold again, this time to Conn-Selmer, Inc., a major manufacturer of brass and woodwind instruments, and the combined company (called Steinway Musical Instruments, Inc.) was taken public on the New York Stock Exchange.
 In 2013, Paulson & Company, a private-equity firm led by Queens native John Paulson, purchased the public company and took it private once again.
 Paulson has said that he is committed to continuing the quality-first approach on which Steinway has built its reputation.
-Steinway also owns a branch factory in Hamburg, Germany, which serves the world market outside of the Americas, and two major suppliers: the Herman Kluge company, Europe’s largest maker of piano keys; and the O.S.
+Steinway also owns a branch factory in Hamburg, Germany, which serves the world market outside of the Americas, and three major suppliers: the Herman Kluge company, Europe’s largest maker of piano keys; Renner, the world’s premier producer of piano actions and hammerheads; and the O.S.
 Kelly company, the only remaining piano plate foundry in the U.S.

-Steinway makes two types of vertical piano in three sizes: a 45″ model 4510 studio, a 46½” model 1098 studio, and a 52″ model K-52 upright.
-Models 4510 and 1098 are technically identical, with differences only in the cabinets: the former is in a period style for home use, the latter in an institutional cabinet for school use or less furniture-conscious home use.
-In all three models, the middle pedal operates a sostenuto mechanism.
+Steinway makes one size of vertical piano: a 52″ model K-52 upright, in which the middle pedal operates a sostenuto mechanism.
+(Recently discontinued are the 45″ model 4510 and 46½” model 1098.
+These were technically identical, with differences only in the cabinets—the former in a period style for home use, the latter in an institutional cabinet for school use or less furniture-conscious home use.)
 All Steinway verticals use a solid spruce soundboard, have no particleboard, and in many other ways are similar in design, materials, and quality of workmanship to Steinway grands.
-Actions are made by Renner.
-Model K-52 in ebony, and model 1098 in ebony, mahogany, and walnut, come with an adjustable artist bench, the others with a regular bench.
+Actions are made by Renner (owned by Steinway).
+Model K-52 in ebony comes with an adjustable artist bench, other finishes with a regular bench.

 Technicians have always liked the performance of Steinway verticals, but used to complain that the studio models in particular were among the most difficult pianos to tune and would unexpectedly jump out of tune.
 In recent years, Steinway has made small design changes to alleviate this problem.
 The pianos are now mechanically more normal to tune and are stable, but an excess of false beats (tonal irregularities) still make the pianos at times difficult to tune.